Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 Ferguson had been quiet since the opener against Denver.
 But he has shown a knack for the big play — entering the fourth quarter he was the team’s leading receiver in the preseason with seven receptions for 119 yards, 17 yards per catch.

+And undrafted free agent Terry Wright — who has seemed a long shot to make it — had a big play early with a 39-yard TD from Smith

+“We have some extremely difficult decisions at this time and it will take us all weekend to figure it out,” Carroll said.

-Metcalf does some running
+Metcalf does some running and Ansah, Collier also get in some early work

-Maybe as interesting as much of what happened in the game was the sight of DK Metcalf running some hard sprints on the field about two hours prior to kickoff — he also stopped off in the end zone to catch a few passes from Wilson.
+Maybe as interesting as much of what happened in the game was the sight of DK Metcalf running some hard sprints on the field about two hours prior to kickoff — he also stopped off in the end zone to catch a few passes from Wilson — as well as defensive ends Ziggy Ansah and L.J.
+Collier also going through some early warmups.

 Carroll said on Wednesday to “wait and see’’ if Metcalf will be available for the regular season opener on Sept.
 8 against the Bengals after having minor knee surgery a week ago Tuesday.